 Skills Education in Peru

 This project empowers women and girls to escape 14 hour days, avoid abuse, attend school, and earn fair pay.
 The mission is to train, tutor, and give legal advice to domestic workers in Lima.
-Shoes by Shaherazad has provided funds for 150 women and girls who are domestic workers to be provided with a full day of learning activities so that they are empowered to make choices about their own futures.
+Solidarity by Shaherazad has provided funds for 150 women and girls who are domestic workers to be provided with a full day of learning activities so that they are empowered to make choices about their own futures.
 Our donation is made via GlobalGiving UK to La Casa de Panchita who are working on the ground in Peru.
-Buying shoes helps do these good deeds.

 Why we’re standing tall